ChveroDev/manhwaPageEndpoints/README.md

 ### api/user/new POST

-creates a new user if username or email non exist, returns session jwt
+creates a new user if username and email non exist, returns session jwt

 Input:
 ```